Guidelines for In-Person Events and Meetings

-This document provides guidelines regarding ASU Community of Care protocols for in-person events and meetings on ASU properties.
-The guidelines are based on current public health recommendations, government policy, and Board and University policy, which are subject to change and which may result in modifications to these guidelines.
+The guidelines are based on current public health recommendations and requirements and Board and University policy, which is subject to change, resulting in modifications to these guidelines.

-Events to which these guidelines do not apply:
+Events and meetings to which these guidelines do not apply:

-The following events are not subject to the Special Event Registry or the event review process.
+The following meetings or events are not subject to the Special Event Registry or the event review process.
 Still, they are subject to the direction of the relevant senior University executives and compliance with university guidelines.

 Guidelines for in-person events and meetings: